JAANHAVI17/Cybersecurity-Progress/README.md

 This repository tracks my progress and notes from TryHackMe rooms as I learn ethical hacking and cybersecurity.
 # 🛡️ My TryHackMe Cybersecurity Journey

-This repository documents my learning progress on [TryHackMe](https://tryhackme.com/).
+This repository documents my progress on [TryHackMe](https://tryhackme.com/),
-I am starting with the basics and will keep updating this repo with notes, summaries, and hands-on exercises.
+where I’m learning **ethical hacking and cybersecurity** step by step.
+I use this repo as my **learning diary** – writing down what I learn,
+my reflections, and how my understanding grows over time.

 ---